Krishna-Agarwal-2/map_india_art/README.md

 - GitHub Pages: For hosting and deploying the project.

 # Future Enhancements
--Adding more locations and art forms from different regions of India.
+- Adding more locations and art forms from different regions of India.
--Integrating a timeline to visualize the evolution of art styles over centuries.
+- Integrating a timeline to visualize the evolution of art styles over centuries.
--Incorporating more interactive elements such as filtering by art style or period.
+- Incorporating more interactive elements such as filtering by art style or period.